Pronouns in English Grammar: Types, Examples, and Rules

 Possessive Pronouns

 Possessive pronouns are used to express a sense of authority or relation.
+They show who owns something by representing that ownership.
 Possessive pronoun examples are mine, yours, his, hers, ours, and theirs.

 Examples of Possessive Pronouns with Sentences: